secretstartups/handbook/content/handbook/legal/ip-public-materials-guidelines.md

 - Use a **logo** or **wordmark** in any way that denigrates or discredits the owner or their products or services.
 - Use a well-known wordmark in a general manner.
 For example, use `photo` rather than `Polaroid` unless refering to an actual Polaroid.

-## Visual content including videos, gifs, photographs, illustrations, graphics, and artwork
+## Visual content including videos, GIFs, photographs, illustrations, graphics, and artwork

 ### Do